ZYMNZ/SystemDevProject/README.md

 - Data Insights: The system will collect data on customer preferences and order history, enabling the restaurant to make data-driven decisions and offer personalized recommendations. 📊📈📉

-## Conclusion 🎉
-This web application project aims to modernize the ordering process at Lumia Residence, making it more convenient for customers and efficient for the restaurant staff.
-By embracing technology, the restaurant can stay competitive in the digital age and provide a superior dining experience to its patrons. 📲🍽️👏

 ## Video 🎥